GaiusSensei/SCP-TCG/Appendix/Appendix 1 - Redacted Cardlist.md

 - Recon Phase: Put any number of Anomaly or Event cards face-down to the shared Undiscovered Anomalies pile.
 - **If it's the first round, skip the phases below and pass the turn.**
 - Secure Anomalies Phase: Remove one counter of every kind on all the cards in the shared World zone, then reveal a random card on the shared Undiscovered Anomalies pile.
 You may now assign personnel to secure any cards on your Site or on the shared World zone.
-- Contain Anomalies Phase:
+- Contain Anomalies Phase: Check if any Anomalies have triggered any 'Unsecured' or 'Uncontained' keywords.
+Afterwards, if the total value of cards securing an Anomaly card exceeds that card's value, then put the Anomaly card to your's Site.
-- Protect Site Phase:
+- Protect Site Phase: Return all of your Personnel and Item cards back to your Site.

 \#56/56 Red Joker **Common Set Keywords**
 Text: